incubyte/incubyte.github.io/content/blog/a-developers-daily-checklist.md

 +++
 authors = "Incubyte"
 date = 2021-11-16T00:00:00Z
 description = "Are you a software developer?
-How can you be more effective on this journey of being a craftsman?
+How can you be more effective on this journey of being a craftsperson?
 See your daily productivity checklist" draft = false image = "/images/2021/checklist2.jpg" slug = "your-daily-checklist"